alyssadata/AI-Foundations-Framework-Differentiation/02_anthropomorphism_only_reduction.md

 ## Reduction Boundary

-The reduction to avoid is this:
+The reduction to reject is this:

-AI contact-language exists, therefore AI Foundations is only anthropomorphism.
+AI contact-language exists, therefore AI Foundations is anthropomorphism.

 AI Foundations does not accept that collapse.